kishor-rajbanshi/laravel-cd-workflow/README.md

 In your GitHub repository, navigate to "Settings" -> "Secrets and variables" -> "Actions" -> "Secrets" and create a new secret named `<BRANCH_NAME>_SSHKEY`, containing the private SSH key (`id_ed25519`).

-Replace <BRANCH_NAME> with either "main" or "develop" depending on where you intend to execute the workflow.
+Replace <BRANCH_NAME> with either "main" or "staging" depending on where you intend to execute the workflow.
+Or you can simply copy any workflow `.yml` file and change the name of the file to the branch name or any unique name, and replace the branch name inside that file for which you want to execute the workflow.
+Keep in mind that it is case-sensitive, so try to maintain the same case for letters.

 ### 4. Set Up GitHub Actions Variables